AmaiKinono/puni/README.md

 fix every use case in every language, or we'll end up with a lot of ad-hoc tricks, which contradicts with the unified approach taken by Puni.

-So, before you report a bug of the deletion commands, I'd like you to:
+So, before you report a bug of the commands, I'd like you to:

 - Make sure you've read README thoroughly, and have at least a vague concept of how Puni works.

-- Try `forward-sexp` and `backward-sexp` around the thing you want to delete, and get an idea of how they understand the syntactic structure around there.
+- Try `forward-sexp` and `backward-sexp` around the thing you want to delete/manipulate on, and get an idea of how they understand the syntactic structure around there.

   Here we are talking about the built-in `forward/backward-sexp` commands, not `puni-forward/backward-sexp`.
 When `puni-mode` is enabled, `C-M-f` and